-I am a medical negligence lawyer with over 29 years of experience of bringing the cases of my clients, who are often catastrophically injured, to a highly successful conclusion.
+I am a medical negligence lawyer in the Manchester clinical negligence team, with 30 years' experience of very successfully concluding the cases of my clients, who are often catastrophically injured.

-I have settled many significant cases, achieving substantial levels of compensation in a wide variety of complex cases, including in particular many relating to birth injury.
+I have settled numerous significant cases, achieving substantial compensation in complex cases, including in particular many relating to birth injury.
 This has often required the application of unique solutions to ensure that the lifelong needs of my clients can be fully met.

 I have achieved excellent and hard fought successes in many highly complex and ‘difficult to win’ cases.
 I work with many clients who are unable to manage their affairs and am skilled at working with teams of experts, case managers, treating therapists and Court of Protection Deputies to achieve the best results for my clients.